Fusconaia burkei

-Fusconaia burkei is a species of freshwater mussel, an aquatic bivalve mollusk in the family Unionidae, the river mussels.
+Fusconaia burkei, the tapered pigtoe, is a species of freshwater mussel, an aquatic bivalve mollusk in the family Unionidae, the river mussels.

 This species is endemic to North America.
+It has been a federally listed threatened species under the authority of the Endangered Species Act of 1973 since 2013.

 Original description

 This species, originally called Quincuncina burkei, was first described by Bryant Walker in 1922.

 Walkers's original text (the type description) reads as follows:

 Quincuncina burkei Walker.
 Plate I, figs. 1 and 4.